History of the Diocese and Catholic Cemeteries

-The franciscan fathers had been admistering to the Pastoral needs of St. Mary's Church in 1881, the time of its founding, making it our Diocese of Phoenix oldest Church.
-It was shortly thereafter, 1897, that St. Francis cemetery had its first burial.
+The Franciscan fathers had been administering to the Pastoral needs of St. Mary's Church in 1881, the time of its founding, making it our oldest Church in the Diocese of Phoenix.
+It was shortly thereafter, 1897, that St. Francis Cemetery had its first burial.
 It was also the same year that the Diocese of Tucson was established by Pope Leo the XIII.

 As the needs for increased parish representation presented itself with the ever increasing numbers of Catholics in the Valley and the State of Arizona, so did the need for sacred burial in Catholic Cemeteries.